Pepegov/Template.Net.Microservice/README.md

 dotnet new install --force .
 ```

-To install a template for your device via dotnet:
+To install a template for your device via rider:

 1. Go to File => New Solution... => More Templates => Install Template...
-2. Select folder with .sln file (MicroserviceExtension/src/MicroserviceTemplate)
+2. Select folder with .sln file

 <br>